 we moved in december 2010 and began planning right away. the budget skyrocketed, a giant silver maple in our backyard hesitated at our plans and then a structural engineer suggested that, given the third floor yoga loft on our wish list, we might just want to tear the whole thing down and start from a hole in the ground. meanwhile, as 2011 raced by, we’d grown to love the little house exactly as it was. we began to question whether or not we even needed all that extra room and the giant debt to pay for it — maybe we just needed an attitude adjustment and less stuff.

-in november 2011, one year after signing the sale-purchase agreement, we pulled our permit applications from the toronto building office and the urban forestry department and decided to make a go of living in this little bungalow exactly as it was (square footage-wise — the beaver board walls in the basement had to go). this blog started as a way to document all the little changes we made to the house and to our buying habits to make living in a small space possible and, even though you might think there are only so many ways one could rearrange 800 square feet, it’s still going strong.
+in november 2011, one year after signing the sale-purchase agreement, we pulled our permit applications from the toronto building office and the urban forestry department and decided to make a go of living in this little bungalow exactly as it was (square footage-wise — the beaver board walls in the basement had to go). this blog started as a way to document all the little changes we made to the house and to our buying habits to make living in a small space possible.

 in march of 2017, we sold our little toronto bungalow in order to realize a dream of ours — to live in the pacific northwest. in may of 2017, my little family moved across the country to a magical place: vancouver island, british columbia and we found a new smallish home to house us! the adventure continues…